LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 Forum posts will contain:

 - Page being commented on
+- Subject
-- Rating of the page
+- Rating of the page (an integer)
 - Text of the post
 - Name of person posting
 - Date posted